 Since you have an extra string on there, the fretboard will need to be wider to make space for it, and naturally, this will most likely feel a little strange if you pick one up for the first time.

 The feel of a 5-string neck will take some time to get used to, but it won’t take as long as you think.
-Just practice as you normally would, and eventually, it won’t be a big deal anymore.
+Just practice as you normally would; eventually, it won’t be a big deal anymore.

-If you decide to get one, just expect that you might need to adapt to the feel of the new neck, and importantly, do not give up!
-All bassists who have started using a 5-string had to go through the same process.
+If you decide to get one, expect that you might need to adapt to the feel of the new neck, and importantly, do not give up!
+All bassists who started using a 5-string had to undergo the same process.